OkuM1/OkuM1/README.md

-As a developer I am always open for opportunities to change and inspire the world!  🚀✨
+As a developer I am always open for new opportunities. 🚀

 <h3>Let's Connect!</h3>